-- Adjustable monopole element - Antenna base with built-in preamplifier and an isolated female BNC connector - Counterpoise (60 cm) - Base drilled to accept EMCO or other tripod mounts with standard /4" x 20 threads - Batteries and battery charger - Individually calibrated per ECSM or IEE Std.
-291. Actual individual calibration factors and signed Certificate of Calibration Conformance included in Manual.
+- Adjustable monopole element - Antenna base with built-in preamplifier and an isolated female BNC connector - Counterpoise (60 cm) - Base drilled to accept EMCO or other tripod mounts with standard 1⁄4" x 20 threads - Batteries and battery charger - Individually calibrated per ECSM or IEE Std.
+291. Actual individual calibration factors and signed Certificate of Calibration Conformance included with the manual.